 The wireless network is a shared environment.
 More users logged on to any given access point will drop the speed for all users.
 One user downloading a large file will drop the speed for all the users who share this access point.

 Are there any safety/security issues that I should be aware of in using this network?

 The most obvious is the use of electrical cords for power.
 Watch out for tripping hazards and danger from electrical shock if you are outdoors.

 Since this is an open network, it is best for the user to avoid any online purchases of goods or to be connected for long periods of time with the computer left unattended.

 How do I setup my Windows XP system to connect to the network?

 The following link will give you the instructions for setting up the connection on your computer.

 What do I do if I need help?

 UST can only provide limited support for the wireless network users.
-Although the system is designed for the least amount of supervision or training, there are far more variables that cannot be practically addressed.
-The type and model of laptop, differing operating systems, wireless cards, software, and dozens of other variables prevent an active support model.
+Although the system is designed for the least amount of supervision or training, there are many variables that cannot be practically addressed.
+The type and model of laptop, differing operating systems, wireless cards, software and dozens of other variables prevent an active support model.

 Please include your name, telephone contact, problem description and location if applicable.